pwFoo/string/1.x/index.md

     name: opis/string
     version: 1.4.0
 ---
-# Manipulate multi-byte strings
+# Work with multibyte strings

-This tiny library allows you to manipulate multi-byte encoded strings, using an object-oriented paradigm.
+This tiny library allows you to work with multibyte encoded strings, using an object-oriented paradigm.
 The library has no dependencies to *mbstring* or similar PHP extensions and is compatible with PHP 5.3+, PHP 7.0 and HHVM.